truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 7. [Create a Storj identity and authorize it](https://docs.storj.io/node/dependencies/identity) for every node.
    Every node must have a unique identifier on the network.
 Use NFS/SMB shares or or a file transfer service such as FTP to upload the credentials generated.
+   If the identity is not present on the storage directory, it generates and authorizes one automatically.
+   This can take a long time and consume resources of the system while it generates one.

 8. [Install the Storj application](#installing-the-storj-app) in SCALE.